 We’re smitten by The Cardinal Hotel’s homey interior, wonderful service, and delicious creations coming out of the Katharine.
 Hopefully, you can visit the Empire State Building’s father and witness exactly what we experienced.

-Have you ever spent time The Cardinal Hotel?
+Have you ever spent time at The Cardinal Hotel?
 How about Winston-Salem?
 If not, what’s the first thing you’d like to do here?
 We’d love to read your answer in the comments section below!